Skip to main content

 • You’ll need a copy of the ‘Tool information’ sheet for each group.

-• Gather a selection of tools - you could ask parents and carers if they’re able to lend you any of the tools you need.
-Try to get old of hand tools including a trowel, fork, and secateurs, as well as full sized equipment such as a fork, a space, a rake, a hoe, wellies, and a watering can.
+• Gather a selection of tools, including a trowel, fork, and secateurs, as well as full sized equipment such as a fork, a space, a rake, a hoe, wellies, and a watering can.
+You may be able to borrow some from volunteers or ask parents and carers.

 Guess the tools

-1. Split into two groups: an adult should join each group.
+2. Ask everyone to get into two groups, and an adult should join each group.

-2. The adult with each group should ask everyone what they think each tool is called, what they think it’s used for, and how they use it safely.
-Everyone should try their best to guess, and act out how they’d use it and what they think it does.
+4. The adult with each group should ask everyone what they think each tool is called, what they think it’s used for, and how they use it safely.
+Everyone should try their best to guess.
+We’ve included a ‘Tool information’ sheet on this page to help with any explanations.

 Anika, Ashley, and Aarav were friends.
 They loved to play after school, riding their bikes together if the weather was nice and playing games inside when it was raining.